jimm/kronut/README.md

 # To Do

-- Require set list number when starting in edit mode.
-After each edit, save the set list on the Kronos.
+- Require set list and slot numbers for most edit commands, and use Object Dump (73) instead of Current Object Dump (75) when saving.
+This way we can call Store Bank Request (76) to save the set list after each edit.

+- Use readline() instead of gets().

 - Find out where slot MIDI track is stored in the slot struct.
 It's only for songs.